-Asian stocks subdued after Wall Street retreats; euro slips
+Asian stocks falter as weakness in China markets dim mood

-Asian shares started the week on the back foot on Monday, pressured by a retreat on Wall Street amid tax reform uncertainty while the euro skidded after German coalition talks hit an impasse.
+Asian shares eased on Monday, with investor sentiment hurt by a retreat on Wall Street and sliding Chinese stocks, while the euro skidded after German coalition talks hit an impasse.

-MSCI's broadest index of Asia-Pacific shares outside Japan was nearly flat in early trade.
+MSCI's broadest index of Asia-Pacific shares outside Japan extended losses and was down 0.2 per cent.

 On Friday, the Dow Jones Industrial Average shed 0.4 per cent, the S&P 500 lost 0.3 per cent and the Nasdaq Composite was down 0.2 per cent.

-The U.S. House of Representatives passed their version of a tax overhaul bill that would cut corporate taxes on Thursday, but the Senate continued to wrangle over its rival tax bill, with investors uncertain about whether Congress will be able to reach a compromise.
+The U.S. House of Representatives on Thursday passed their version of a tax overhaul bill that would cut corporate taxes, but the Senate continued to wrangle over its rival tax bill, with investors uncertain about whether Congress will be able to reach a compromise.

 Talks among four German parties seeking to form a coalition government following an election that weakened Chancellor Angela Merkel broke down on Sunday after the pro-business Free Democrats (FDP) pulled out, citing irreconcilable differences.